Nathan Bourdeau

-Nathan "Nate" Bourdeau (born August 10, 1990 in Baldwinsville, New York) is a professional American soccer player who currently plays for Utica City FC in the Major Arena Soccer League.
+Nathan Bourdeau (born August 10, 1990) is an American professional soccer player who currently plays for Utica City FC in the Major Arena Soccer League.

 College and amateur

 Nathan attended Baldwinsville High School where he is the schools all-time leader in goals and assists.
 Bourdeau was a 6-year member of Region 1 ODP team and a U-18 US National team member.